I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	let the draw count be the open space part of the shape of the locale plus the maze level part of the grid position of the locale;
 	let the preferred artefact be the Enchanted Map;
 	if the current maze task is the mauve leaf, let the preferred artefact be the Charmed Flute;
-	if the current maze level is 1 and the preferred artefact is in the encounters pack[* We rig the draw to make sure that the first thing the player encounters is a useful artefact: ordinarily the Map, but in the "rescue Eurydice" quest it's the Charmed Flute instead, since we picture the player as Orpheus.] begin;
-		move the preferred artefact to the locale;
+	if the current maze level is 1 and the preferred artefact is in the encounters pack:[* We rig the draw to make sure that the first thing the player encounters is a useful artefact: ordinarily the Map, but in the "rescue Eurydice" quest it's the Charmed Flute instead, since we picture the player as Orpheus.] move the preferred artefact to the locale;
 		stop;
-	end if;
-	if the current maze task is the pea-green leaf and the Eye of God is in the encounters pack and the number of unvisited labyrinth rooms is less than 10[* In the quest to bring back the Eye of God, it would be a bit unfair for the Eye to remain at the bottom of the pack for the whole game: so once four-fifths of the maze is played out, the Eye of God is rigged to come up next.] begin;
-		move the Eye of God to the locale;
+	if the current maze task is the pea-green leaf and the Eye of God is in the encounters pack and the number of unvisited labyrinth rooms is less than 10:[* In the quest to bring back the Eye of God, it would be a bit unfair for the Eye to remain at the bottom of the pack for the whole game: so once four-fifths of the maze is played out, the Eye of God is rigged to come up next.] move the Eye of God to the locale;
 		decrease the draw count by 1;
-	end if;
-	while the draw count is greater than 1 and something (called the top card) is in the encounters pack begin;
-		move the top card to the locale;
+	while the draw count is greater than 1 and something (called the top card) is in the encounters pack: move the top card to the locale;
-		if the current maze level is 1[* The garden maze does not suffer from trap-doors, earthquakes or the baleful presence of the undead.] begin;
-			if the top card is a hazard, return the top card to the pack;
+		if the current maze level is 1:[* The garden maze does not suffer from trap-doors, earthquakes or the baleful presence of the undead.] if the top card is a hazard, return the top card to the pack;
 			if the top card is a monster and the defensive charm of the top card is exorcise undead, return the top card to the pack;
-		end if;
 		if the locale is the Dome of the White Bones and the top card is a hazard, return the top card to the pack;[* The Dome is a huge cave and likely to result in many cards being drawn, which means there is a good chance of a Trap or an Earthquake: when these did indeed happen in play-testing, the effect was unsatisfactory in the first case, unfair in the second.
 So the Dome has been made hazard-free.] if the top card is an artefact and the current maze level is less than the minimum level of the top card, return the top card to the pack;[* For instance, you won't find the Ring by wandering around the hedge maze.] if the top card is a monster, now the top card is surprised;
-		decrease the draw count by 1;
+		decrease the draw count by 1.
-	end while.

 Section E(s) - Traps and earthquakes